alabou/NMOS-MatroxOnly/NMOS With AAC.md

 For the purpose of not changing the SDP transport file, a Sender MAY keep an SDP transport file `b=` bitrate attribute unchanged if the actual value is lower than the one published in the SDP transport file.
 Similarly a Sender MAY keep the SDP transport file format parameter `profile-level-id` unchanged if the actual value is a subset of the one published in the SDP transport file.

-A Sender MUST transport configs `in_band` when the AAC stream is transmitted over an MPEG2-TS based transport as per the [H.222] specification.
+A Sender MUST transport configs `in_band` when the AAC stream is transmitted over an MPEG2-TS based transport as per the [H.222.0] specification.
+A Sender MUST transport configs `in_band` when the AAC stream is transmitted over an AES3 based transport as per [NMOS With AES3](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20AES3.md).

 A Sender operating with `parameter_sets_flow_mode` set to `strict` MUST produce a coded bitstream using at most one config associated with at most one Flow.
 The config MUST be defined once in-band or out-of-band and MAY be refreshed by in-band duplicates.